Introducing the Teach Edge Question Generator

 If you want the fastest, cleanest outputs, the inputs that matter most are:

-- Topic or spec point
+- Topic or specification point

 - Exam board and question type